lrug/lrug.org/source/lrug_root/meetings/january-2013-meeting/index.html.md

 ---
+created_at: 2012-12-06 10:16:16 Z
+published_at: 2012-12-20 00:00:00 Z
+status: Published
+slug: january-2013-meeting
 parts:
 - sponsors
-updated_at: 2013-02-12 23:09:37 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: murray.steele@gmail.com
   login: hlame
-  email: murray.steele@gmail.com
   name: Murray Steele
-slug: january-2013-meeting
-created_at: 2012-12-06 10:16:16 Z
 breadcrumb: January 2013 Meeting
-published_at: 2012-12-20 00:00:00 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:37 Z
 ---

 The January 2013 meeting of LRUG will be on *Monday* the 14th of January, from 6:30pm to 8:00pm.
 Our hosts [Skills Matter](http://skillsmatter.com/) will be providing the space, at their offices on Goswell Road; [The Skills Matter eXchange](http://skillsmatter.com/location-details/design-architecture/484/96).  <a href="#jan13registration">Registration details are given below</a>.